 Sustainability Reporting Initiative

-Board of Directors
+Governance > Board of directors

-As at March 31, 2019
+As at December 31, 2021

 Director independence is determined within the meaning of the Canadian Securities Administrators’ Regulation 58-101 – Respecting Disclosure of Corporate Governance Practices.
 The Chair of the Board of Directors is independent.